algomo/knowledge-base/docs/docs/data-sources/Website.md

 sidebar_position: 3
 ---

 Website data sources enrich your chatbot's responses by connecting to available online information.
-If your website contains relevant content, you can utilise it to enhance your chatbot's answers.
-We have the capability to gather data from websites that can be searched using Bing or scrape this data.
-This collected information can be used to address inquiries and provide direct links to it.
+You can do the same with data from your website.

 Algomo has the capacity to extract data from thousands of pages on a website, ensuring your visitors have access to the information they require.
 This data source allows you to re-scrape the website whenever necessary to keep your data up to date.